Staten Island Zoo: Animals

 Initially, the focus of the zoo was reptiles, in particular including the collection of snakes housed in the zoo's Serpentarium.
 Although the focus of the zoo has broadened, the zoo's collection of rattlesnakes is still regarded as among the largest and most complete in North America.
-The current collection comprises over 1,500 animals of over 350 different species.
+The current collection comprises over 1,550 animals of over 360 different species.
 Among the zoo's current exhibits is the African Savannah at Twilight.

 Many of the animals were obtained through purchases and through procurements from other zoological parks.
 From the 1930s to the early 1960s, animals were also acquired through annual expeditions by zoological staff such as the collection trip in 1936 by curator Carl Kauffeld for rattlesnakes and a later 1965 trip by zookeeper Bob Zappalorti and through donations such as a pair of solenodons which were donated by the Dominican Republic's Rafael Trujillo.
 The collection of marine fish was donated by the Staten Island Aquarium Society in the late 1950s.

 A New York Times article in 1944 reported that there were "over 600" animals at the zoo, including a binturong, an ocelot, a spider monkey, a herring gull, as well as an African leopard named Tommy.

-In 1949 the Times reported that the zoo held over 1,200 animals, including a concave-casqued hornbill, a white pelican, a Pel's fishing owl, a black mangabey ape, a pair of Guatemalan quetzal birds, a regal python, and "perhaps the only bushmaster snake in the country."
+In 1949, the Times reported that the zoo held over 1,200 animals, including a concave-casqued hornbill, a white pelican, a Pel's fishing owl, a black mangabey ape, a pair of Guatemalan quetzal birds, a regal python, and "perhaps the only bushmaster snake in the country."

 The zoo is also the home of Staten Island Chuck, a groundhog who is the official Groundhog Day forecaster for New York City, and Grandpa, a black-handed spider monkey who made local newspapers when he accurately "predicted" the outcome of six out of nine matches during the U.S. Open Tennis Championship.

+The older "Tropical Forest" wing underwent a modular update to include improved humidity-controlled environments for the Green Anaconda and Chinese Alligator.